Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 What Are Polybutylene Pipes and Why Are They a Problem?

 Polybutylene (PB) pipes are flexible plastic pipes made from polybutylene resin that were widely installed in U.S. homes between 1978 and 1995.
-At the time, they were celebrated as a low-cost, easy-to-install alternative to copper — flexible, corrosion-resistant, and freeze-tolerant.
-An estimated 6 to 10 million homes were plumbed with them across the country.
+At the time, they were celebrated as a low-cost, easy-to-install alternative to copper: flexible, corrosion-resistant, and freeze-tolerant.
+An estimated 6 to 10 million U.S. homes were plumbed with polybutylene during that period, particularly in tract housing and mobile homes.

 The problem?
 They fail.
-The chlorine and oxidants naturally present in municipal water supplies chemically degrade polybutylene from the inside out.
-Over time, micro-fractures develop, particularly at joints and fittings, eventually causing leaks, burst pipes, water damage, and mold.
-What makes this especially dangerous is that the degradation happens silently inside walls, ceilings, and crawl spaces — long before you see any visible sign of a problem.
+Polybutylene pipes are known to deteriorate and fail due to their reaction with oxidants in the water supply, which can lead to leaks and burst pipes.
+Over time, micro-fractures develop, particularly at joints and fittings, eventually causing leaks, water damage, and mold.
+What makes this especially dangerous is that the degradation happens silently inside walls, ceilings, and crawl spaces, long before you see any visible sign of a problem.

 Pros